Updated: August 28, 2024

 Invest in Sagres Portugal for the Golden Visa

-In Portugal’s Algarve, you’ll find Sagres, a fantastic place to enjoy surfing during spring, autumn, and winter.
+In the Western Algarve in southern Portugal, you’ll find Sagres, a fantastic place to enjoy surfing during spring, autumn, and winter.
 The waves are at their biggest from October to March.
 While it may be a lesser-known surfing spot in Portugal, Sagres is more than just a place for surfers.
 The area offers a variety of activities for everyone.

 Face challenging waves while surfing, go on a diving adventure to observe the area’s diverse sea life, or go on a whale- and dolphin-watching boat trip.
 You can even go on a tour to explore the magnificent caves and hidden beaches that make up the area’s stunning coastline.